Hubnotch/SPA-task-1-solution/README.md

 # week-one-sq011

+Here is my implementation of the task [star_wars](https://legendary-semifreddo-0529a6.netlify.app/)

 ## Problem Description:

 You are to create a SPA (single page application) application using HTML, CSS and JavaScript.
 It shows all characters from a star wars API (https://swapi.dev/api/people).
 Read the documentation and implement as follows.